 Patients today have more treatment options in the battle against coronavirus disease.
-The U.S. Food and Drug Administration has approved one drug treatment for COVID-19 and has authorized others for emergency use during this public health emergency.
+The U.S. Food and Drug Administration has approved drug treatments for COVID-19 and has authorized others for emergency use.
 In addition, many more therapies are being tested in clinical trials to evaluate whether they are safe and effective in combating COVID-19.

 What treatments are available for COVID-19?

-The FDA continues to work with developers, researchers, manufacturers, the National Institutes of Health, and other partners to help expedite the development and availability of therapeutic drugs and biological products to prevent or treat COVID-19.
-To check whether a drug is approved by FDA, search the database of approved drugs by visiting the Drugs@FDA database.
+The FDA continues to work with developers, researchers, manufacturers, the National Institutes of Health and other partners to help expedite the development and availability of therapeutic drugs and biological products to prevent or treat COVID-19.
+To check whether a drug is approved by the FDA, search the database of approved drugs: Drugs@FDA database.

 Researchers are studying drugs that are already approved for other health conditions as possible treatments for COVID-19.
-Additionally, the FDA created the Coronavirus Treatment Acceleration Program (CTAP) to use every available means to assess new treatments and move them to patients as quickly as possible.
+Additionally, the FDA created the Coronavirus Treatment Acceleration Program (CTAP) to assess new treatments and move them to patients as quickly as possible.

 What should I do if I have, or think I have, COVID-19?

-Depending on your medical history, risks, and symptoms, your health care provider can help you determine whether a therapy that is FDA-approved, or available under an EUA, is right for you.
+Depending on your medical history, risks and symptoms, your health care professional can help you determine whether a therapy that is FDA-approved, or available under an EUA, is right for you.
 Also, the U.S. government maintains a locator tool for certain COVID-19 therapeutics.

 How can I participate in a COVID-19-related clinical trial?

-Talk to your health care provider about possibly enrolling in a clinical trial in your area.
+Talk to your health care professional about possibly enrolling in a clinical trial in your area.
 For information about clinical trials for COVID-19 treatments, visit clinicaltrials.gov and the COVID-19 Prevention Network.